Wondering how to clean a toilet? Follow this simple cleaning process!

 First of all, I start with the outside of my toilet.

-The entire outside (don’t miss the handle … and the base of the toilet where it meets the floor).
-I wipe it down with a damp Norwex EnviroCloth I use just on my toilets.
-You could just as easily spray the surface down with an all-purpose spray and wipe it off with a paper towel.
+For the entire outside (don’t miss the handle … and the base of the toilet where it meets the floor), spray the surface down with an all-purpose spray and wipe it off with a paper towel.

 Next, I clean the toilet seat.